kwancarl/acl2-jolt/README.md

    ```
    brew install openssl
    ```
-3. (If on Arm64 machine) Create symlinks to Homebrew’s OpenSSL library files in `/usr/local/lib`:
+2. (If on Arm64 machine) Create symlinks to Homebrew’s OpenSSL library files in `/usr/local/lib`:
    ```
    ln -s /opt/homebrew/opt/openssl/lib/*.dylib /usr/local/lib
    ```

-For convience, we include the following instructions which worked for one author, but in case of any discrepancies between the official ACL2 instructions and the below, or in case of any installation issues, one should fall back to the official ACL2 instructions.
+For convenience, we include the following instructions which worked for one author, but in case of any discrepancies between the official ACL2 instructions and the below, or in case of any installation issues, one should fall back to the official ACL2 instructions.

 ### Step 1: Install ACL2